 If you have been injured or lost a loved one in a head-on car collision in California, our experienced car accident lawyers in Newport Beach want to help you.

-The personal injury attorneys at Sam & Ash, LLP, have worked with thousands of car accident victims just like you.
+The personal injury attorneys at Sam & Ash Injury Law, have worked with thousands of car accident victims just like you.
 We understand the disruption that you and your family are experiencing if the motor vehicle accident caused severe injuries.
 We know what you are going through and we know what to do to make you financially whole.

 To obtain full compensation, you’ll need experienced and tough-minded car accident lawyers on your side.
 But you’ll also appreciate that we are friendly, down-to-earth attorneys who will listen to you and help you get the care you need.
 Meet with a Newport Beach car accident lawyer at Sam & Ash and get to know us.
 We are ready to fight for What’s Right for you.
 Contact us today for a free consultation.